sydspost/Sync-Polar-Balance-scale-to-Garmin-Connect/README.md

 python authorization.py
 and navigate to https://flow.polar.com/oauth2/authorization?response_type=code&client_id=<YOUR_CLIENT_ID> to link user account.
 After linking has been done you may close authorization.py.
 Linking saves access token and user id to config.yml

-5. You must edit the provided config file and add your Garmin Connect username and password.
+5. Edit the provided config file and add your Garmin Connect username and password.

 ⚠️ WARNING!!!
 The username and password are stored in clear text, WHICH IS NOT SECURE.
 If you have concerns about storing your garmin connect username and password in an unsecure file, do not use this option.